mxagar/eda_fe_summary/README.md

 Thus, among others, we should do the following:

+- Try to use MLOps tools like [mlflow](https://www.mlflow.org/) and [wandb](https://wandb.ai/site) to track experiments and artifacts.
 - Persist any transformation objects / encodings / paramaters generated.
 - Track and persist any configuration we created.
 - Use seeds whenever any random variables is created.
 - Create python environments and use same software versions in research/production.
-	- Containers are a nice option.
+	- Docker containers are a nice option, or at least conda environments.
-- Use `Pipelines` and pack any transformations to them.
+- I we don't have access to MLOps tools like [mlflow](https://www.mlflow.org/) and [wandb](https://wandb.ai/site), use `Pipelines` and pack any transformations to them; then, these can be easily packaged and deployed.
 That implies:
 	- Using `sklearn` transformers/encoders instead of manually encoding anything,
 	- or `feature_engine` classes: [feature_engine](https://feature-engine.readthedocs.io/en/latest/),
-	- or creating our own functions embedded in derived classes of these, so that they can be added to a `Pipeline`.
+	- or creating our own functions embedded in derived classes of these, so that they can be added to a `Pipeline` (see above).
 - Modularize the code into functions to transfer it to python scripts.
 - Catch errors and provide a robust execution.
 - Log events.